Initial situation

 Project

-The Hölloch is one of the largest cave systems in the world with over 207 km of measured passages.
-With the new visitor center, on the site of the now dilapidated keeper’s house, we want to present the knowledge about the unique geological natural wonder of Hölloch at a central location.
+The Hölloch is one of the largest cave systems in the world with over 210 km of surveyed passages.
+With the new visitor center, on the site of the now dilapidated keeper’s house, we want to present knowledge about the unique natural geological wonder of Hölloch in a central location.

-In the new visitor center, many topics such as man and cave, climate and vegetation before the ice ages, karst landscape with the largest primeval spruce forest in the Alpine region, geological connections and processes or weather development as well as the history of tourism will be presented in an exciting and inspiring way.
+In the new visitor center, many topics such as man and cave, climate and vegetation before the ice ages, karst landscape with the largest virgin spruce forest in the Alps, geological contexts and processes or weather development as well as the history of tourism are presented in an exciting and inspiring way.

-At the same time, we want to create a contemporary infrastructure for office, reception, storage and checkrooms, in order to be able to carry out all Hölloch activities optimally, from the reservation to the farewell.
+At the same time, we want to create a modern infrastructure for the office, reception, storage and checkrooms so that all Hölloch activities, from reservations to farewells, can be carried out optimally.

 Meeting place

 The first floor is the meeting point and meeting place.
-At the Welcome Desk, visitors are greeted and informed about the upcoming cave experience.
-The weather station offers an up-to-date view of the exact water levels at any time.
-A three-dimensional cross-section model depicting the front part of the cave shows the bookable tours in an easy-to-understand way.
-With pictures, short texts and audio stations, the rich pioneer history is conveyed in an exciting way.
-In the comfortable lounge, where there is also a library with further literature, one meets before or after a guided tour with a coffee to exchange experiences.
+Visitors are greeted at the welcome desk and informed about the upcoming cave experience.
+A three-dimensional cross-section model depicting the front part of the cave shows the bookable tours in an easily understandable way.
+Pictures, short texts and audio stations convey the rich pioneering history in an exciting way.
+In the cozy lounge, where there is also a library with further literature, you can meet before or after a tour to exchange experiences over a coffee.

 The upper floor is divided into the forum and the activity area.
-Here the mediation and the scientific processing of the Hölloch with all its different aspects are settled.
-This area is being developed in close cooperation with the Arbeitsgemeinschaft Höllochforschung AGH.
-Visitors can virtually explore the vastness of the Hölloch on an interactive 3D model.
-At the beginning of the guided tours, a short film about the history of the origin of the Hölloch is shown in the forum.
+This is where the communication and scientific analysis of the Hölloch with all its different aspects is located.
+This area is being created in close cooperation with the Höllochforschung AGH working group.
+Visitors can virtually explore the vastness of the Hölloch using an interactive 3D model.
+A short film about the history of the formation of the Hölloch is shown in the forum at the beginning of the guided tours.

-In the activity area, there are various elements on the topics of hydrology, speleology, the history of the cave and the surveying course, which can be worked on independently or in a group.
-In the crawl course, you can test where you can still fit through.
+In the activity area, there are various elements on the topics of hydrology, speleology, cave history and the surveying course, which can be worked on independently or in a group.
+On the crawl course you can test where you can still fit through.

-The forum also serves as a learning area for the Hellhole Academy, where various workshops are offered for groups, school classes and companies.
+The forum also serves as a learning area for the Hölloch Academy, where various workshops are offered for groups, school classes and companies.

-For a successful descent of the Hölloch, careful preparation is needed.
+Careful preparation is required for a successful visit to the Hölloch.
 This takes place in the basement, where the equipment room with helmets, LED lamps, overalls, rubber boots and climbing harnesses is located.
-There the guest has access to the checkroom, toilets and washing facilities.
-Working through a checklist and information on safety and cave rescue complete the instruction and are at the same time the starting signal for the upcoming adventure.
+The checkroom, toilets and washing facilities are available to guests there.
+Working through a checklist and information on safety and cave rescue round off the instructions and are also the starting signal for the upcoming adventure.

 Project team/sponsorship

-• Arbeitsgemeinschaft Höllochforschung AGH, Arbeitsgruppe History, Speleologie, Activity: Gregor Bättig, Jürg Pulver, Regula Höhn, Sabrina Honegger, Roman Schelbert, Aline Wildberger, Jean Godat u.a.
+• Arbeitsgemeinschaft Höllochforschung AGH, Working group History, Speleologie, Activity: Gregor Bättig, Jürg Pulver, Regula Höhn, Sabrina Honegger, Roman Schelbert, Aline Wildberger, Jean Godat u.a.

 • Felix Ziegler (Hydrologie, Wetterstationen): Felix Ziegler